iwanders/cbor/README.md

 - `std::array`: Handled as `d[N]`.
 - `std::string`: Handled as `const char*`.
 Deserialization supports 'indefinite' strings.

+Supported STL smart pointers:
+- `std::shared_ptr`: Serializes the dereferenced ponter.
+If a `nullptr` this serializes as cbor `null` type.
+- `std::unique_ptr`: Serializes the dereferenced ponter.
+If a `nullptr` this serializes as cbor `null` type.

 Supported CBOR types:
 - `map`, indefinite length supported for `std::map`.
 - `array`, indefinite length supported for `std::vector`.